 Future Plans: I plan to stay in New York City.
 My goal is to work as a brand or product marketer for a cosmetics company.

-What made you choose Manhattan College and the marketing major?
-I chose Manhattan College because I knew I wanted to live in New York City, and felt "at home" when first touring the campus.
+What made you choose Manhattan University and the marketing major?
+I chose Manhattan University because I knew I wanted to live in New York City, and felt "at home" when first touring the campus.
 I was excited to have an open, green campus nestled in the city.
-It was the best of both worlds of a traditional college experience while also being so close to the city.
+It was the best of both worlds of a traditional university experience while also being so close to the city.
 The Marketing department made me feel extremely welcome.
 I've been passionate about marketing since high school, and felt the Manhattan program would help me thrive.

 How has the marketing major prepared you for your future career?
 Can you tell us about your career experiences (internships) while at MC?
 I had two internships during my time here.
 The first one was the summer of my sophomore year, and I was grateful to be chosen for the Women Inspiring Successful Enterprise (W.I.S.E.) program with female students across all disciplines.